 The one-word icebreaker activity is very common.
 Since I already mentioned it earlier in this write-up, the idea is to encourage others to answer a question in one word only.
 Well, they could use two words but that should be the extent of it.

 No matter how popular a one-word icebreaker is, there are some grey areas that you need to stay away from.
 Do not ask opinionated questions or personal questions.
 Since it is hard for respondents to answer using one word, the situation can get awkward in no time.
 For example, do not ask “How do you feel when Mr. X walks into the room.”
 The questions should be open-ended enough to lead to intuitive answers which everyone can build upon.

 Divide participants into different groups.
 Tell them that they need to answer a series of questions in one word – something that would be the best description etc. These types of icebreakers spark healthy conversations and lead to different modes of interaction.

 2. Finding Common Grounds

 These icebreakers for meetings & training seminars is another personal favorite of mine.
 This activity is pretty much similar to the aforementioned activity, but the difference is the actual sequence of events.
 You start by dividing your organization’s team members into different groups.

 Each group gets 10 – 15 minutes where they chit chat with one another and come up with a list of ten words that describes the group’s team members.
 After the session, one person responsible for representing his group gets up and reads out those words.
 The idea of the ‘finding common grounds’ icebreaker is to harness a frank culture where everyone gets to laugh and learn about other people in the company.

 Often, there is a Silo mentality in offices where apart from traditional ‘Hellos’ and ‘Hi’s’ people don’t talk much.
-As a result, there is a communication gap which widens over time.
+As a result, there is a communication gap that widens over time.
 This icebreaker is exactly meant to nip such issues in the bud.